Doctor’s Orders: Prologue

 Las Vegas, a year earlier

-I should head back to Auburn Springs and resume my vacation, but after securing the account here in Las Vegas, I want to get the thing started.
-After all, it’s my biggest account so far and I want my name on it even though I have a suspicion that my boss will take all the credit like he does everything else.
+I should head back to Auburn Springs and resume my vacation—or what’s left of it—but after securing the account in Las Vegas, I also want to get the project started back in New York.
+It’s my biggest account so far and I want my name on it even though I have a suspicion that Ryan will take all the credit like he does everything else.

 “Oh, God.
 I feel so bad,” I mutter under my breath as he dabs his shirt and the front of his trousers with the napkins.
 “I hope this isn’t going to make you late for anything.”